 Assistantships are awarded to both incoming and continuing students.
-They generally are awarded for a term of one academic year (August - May) although some graduate school assistantships for doctoral students are awarded for 21 consecutive months.
+Departmental assistantships generally are awarded for a term of one academic year (August - May) and are not provided during summer semester.
+Some Graduate School Assistantships for doctoral students are awarded for 21 consecutive months.
+Research assistantships are academic year (10 months) with the possibility for summer support, depending on the funding source.
+HDFS graduate students are primarily students; as such we do not support fiscal appointment.
 Written notice regarding an assistantship award is customarily made before the end of spring semester preceding the award year.

-Because of the demand for assistantship support and the expectation that students finish their degree programs in a timely fashion, doctoral students who are awarded assistantships generally will be supported on a ten-month assistantship.
 These assistantships can range from a .33 assistantship with 13 hours per week obligation, a .40 assistantship with 16 hours per week obligation, to a .50 assistantship with 20 hours per week obligation.
-It is expected that students with positive annual evaluations can receive assistantships funded by the department for a maximum of two years at the master's level and four years at the doctoral level.
-Students who are away from campus for internships, remote practica, or gathering thesis or dissertation data re not eligible for department funded assistantships.
+It is expected that students with positive annual evaluations on both scholarly work and assistantship work may receive assistantships funded by the department for a maximum of two years at the master's level and four years at the doctoral level (or up to 5 years for the direct to PhD student).
+Students who are away from campus for internships, remote practica, or are away from campus during the academic term gathering thesis or dissertation data are not eligible for department-funded assistantships.
 Doctoral students also may qualify for funding from the Graduate School (for example, a dissertation completion award) during their last year.